-The Employment Act has been amended substantially over the last 3 years.
-It has significant impact on both employers and employees, especially those classified as Professionals, Managers and Executives (PMEs).
+The Employment Act has been amended substantially since 1st April 2014.
+More amendments are in place with effect from 1st April 2019.
+It will have significant impact on both employers and employees, especially those classified as Professionals, Managers and Executives (PMEs).

-It is important therefore that, in both the unionized and non-unionized environment, HR practitioners, supervisors, line-managers and executives who have dealing with subordinates should have a good understanding and appreciation of the Employ-ment Act so as to minimize disputes on employment issues with their staff and their union.
+It is important therefore that, in both the unionized and non-unionised environment, HR practitioners, supervisors, line-managers and executives who have dealing with subordinates should have a good understanding and appreciation of the Employment Act so as to minimize disputes on employment issues with their staff and their union.

 At the end of the workshop, participants will be able to answer some of the typical questions such as:

 - How do the amendments to the Act affect the employment of PMEs?

 - What are the changes in the Act that affect the payment of overtimes to employees?

 - Can employer offer an employee higher starting pay in lieu of overtime claim?